United States Chamber of Commerce: 20th century

 During the oil crisis of 1973, the Chamber pushed for expanding domestic production.
 This entailed oil and gas exploration, as well as coal mining, and the Trans Alaska Pipeline.
 In 1981, the Chamber launched the Let's Rebuild America campaign to help support President Reagan's Economic Recovery and Tax Act.
 With increased globalization in the 1990s, the Chamber promoted expanding opportunities for the export of American goods and services in hopes of creating jobs for Americans.

 Although various chambers of commerce can work with all levels of government, they tend to concentrate their efforts on specific levels: Local chambers of commerce tend to focus on local issues, state chambers on state issues, and the U.S. Chamber of Commerce focuses on national issues at the federal government level.
-They also work closely with a number of youth organizations in the country about the value and role of business in our society today.

 In 1993, the Chamber lost several members over its support for Clinton's healthcare reform efforts.
 The Chamber had chosen to support healthcare reform at that time due to the spiraling healthcare costs experienced by its members.
 However, House Republicans retaliated by urging boycotts of the organization.
 By the time health care reform became a major issue again in 2010–2012, the organization opposed such efforts.